jadijadi/lpic1book/content/1061_install_and_configure_x11.md

 ### xauth

 The `xauth` program is used to edit and display the authorization information used in connecting to the X server.
-On `xhost` you see how you can open your X to remote IPs, using `xauth` you can do the same based on a shared "secret".
+On [xhost](#xhost) you see how you can open your X to remote IPs, using `xauth` you can do the same based on a shared "secret".

-In this method, X creates an .XAuthority file in your home and whoever knows about the contents, can contact X.
+In this method, `X` creates an `.XAuthority` file in your home and whoever knows about the contents, can contact X.

-> If your X is not working, one step might be `rm`ing the `.XAuthority` file and restarting the X.
+> If your `X` is not working, one step might be `rm`ing the `.XAuthority` file and restarting the X.

 ## Wayland

-X11 is super old and is only usable via lots of patches and hacks.
-Thats why one of its developers started a modern display manager called Wayland.
-In recent years many distros are switching from the default X11 to Wayland and keeping X11 as a fail-safe option.
+*X11* is super old and is only usable via lots of patches and hacks.
+Thats why one of its developers started a modern display manager called *Wayland*.
+In recent years many distros are switching from the default *X11* to *Wayland* and keeping X11 as a fail-safe option.
 Wayland is more secure and much easier to maintain and I can assure you that in a couple of years we will see more and more of it.